MicrosoftDocs/visualstudio-docs/docs/debugger/managing-exceptions-with-the-debugger.md

 >  ASP.NET has a top-level exception handler that shows error pages in a browser.
 It does not break execution unless **Just My Code** is turned on.
 For an example, see [Setting the debugger to continue on user-unhandled exceptions](../debugger/managing-exceptions-with-the-debugger.md#BKMK_UserUnhandled) below.

 > [!NOTE]
->  In a Visual Basic application, the debugger manages all errors as exceptions, even if you use On Error–style error handlers.
+>  In a Visual Basic application, the debugger manages all errors as exceptions, even if you use On Error-style error handlers.

 ## Tell the debugger to break when an exception is thrown
 The debugger can break execution at the point where an exception is thrown, giving you a chance to examine the exception before a handler is invoked.